priyanshu-gairola/fastapi-backend/README.md

-Here we are going to make a full backend project
+Here we are going to make a demo social media app.

+will update as we move forward.